How to avoid damp, mould and condensation in your home

 Causes and signs of condensation

-How to reduce condensation
+Ways to control condensation

 • keep lids on saucepans when cooking

-In extreme cases, try the following:
+You can also try the following:

 • a dehumidifier, which extracts moisture from the air, can be bought or hired

 • mould can be removed by washing the surface with a disinfectant or a fungicidal wash.
-This must be used in accordance with the manufacturers' instructions.
+This must be used in accordance with the manufacturers' instructions

-Mould-inhibiting paints and sprays can also help to reduce the effects of condensation.
+• mould-inhibiting paints and sprays can also help to reduce the effects of condensation

 PDF document Damp, mould and condensation leaflet(PDF) [310 kb]